pravsemilo/rust-notes/doc.rust-lang.org/Rust_By_Example/Hello_World.md

 * Automatic implementations are only provided for types such as in the `std` library.
 * `fmt::Debug` makes this very easy.
 	* All types can `derive` (automatically create) the `fmt::Debug` implementation.
-	* This is not true for `fmt:Display` which must be manually implemented.
+	* This is not true for `fmt::Display` which must be manually implemented.
 	```rust
 	// This structure cannot be printed either with `fmt::Display` or
 	// with `fmt::Debug`